Profit margin rules

 An agency uses a Base Margin defined through Profit Margin Rules, and then they manually adjust the profit margin directly in the Price List, and they perform manual price adjustments for various purposes.

-In this case PM1 will be updated when:
+In this case, PM1 is updated when:

 • The Profit Margin itself is adjusted (departures, stay, amount)